 There are essentially two forms of affiliate marketing:

-- Having other brands advertise your products on their sites and to their customers
+- Having other brands advertise your products on their sites, social media properties, and to their customers

 - Advertising the products of other brands on your website and to your customers

 One of the most prominent examples of affiliate marketing is by way of influencer marketing.
 Social media influencers use affiliate marketing to earn money by endorsing a company’s products and sharing them with their followers.
 By mentioning a product or business in their videos or blogs, they generate more traffic to the company’s website and earn a small commission.

 Another example is when small retail establishments pay a fee to sell their products on huge online marketplaces like Amazon through its affiliate program.
 This allows them to take advantage of its behemoth customer base.

 Why Should I Use Affiliate Marketing to Grow My Business?